Trade Stock Indices

 Japanese Candle-stick Setups Analysis - Understanding Candles in Stock Index Trading

 To view this tool-bar in MetaTrader 4 navigate to "View" Next to file at top left corner of the MT4 Platform, Click "View", Then Click "Tool bars", Then check the "Charts" Button.
-The above tool bar will appear.
+The above toolbar will appear.

-Once the above toolbar, pops up you can then select the type you want to convert to, If you want to view using the bar format, click the bar tool button key as shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button key".
+Once the above toolbar, pops up you can then select the type you want to convert to, If you want to view using the bar chart format, click the bar tool button key as shown above, for line format click the line tool button, for Japanese candlesticks format click the "candlesticks tool button key".

-Forex Seminar Gala
+Forex Trading Seminar Gala

-Forex Seminar
+Forex Trading Seminar

-Broker
+Stock Index Broker